-USPS has raised many of its shipping costs for packages and parcels, where the organization generates a sizable chunk of its revenue.
-It’s not keeping up with the Joneses, so you’ll still see affordable shipping options via USPS compared to other carriers, but small increases still add up quickly if you’re shipping a lot of products.
+USPS has raised many of its shipping costs for packages and parcels, where the organisation generates a sizable chunk of its revenue.
+It’s not keeping up with the Joneses, so you’ll still see affordable shipping options via USPS compared to other couriers, but small increases still add up quickly if you’re shipping a lot of products.

 So, what’s an ecommerce store to do?
 Here’s your master plan for understanding and addressing USPS rate changes, while still keeping revenue high and customers happy.